F.C. Pars Jonoubi Jam: Persian Gulf Pro League

-In September 2017, Pars shocked Iran after leading the league after six rounds following their surprise 2–0 win against Iranian giants Esteghlal.
+In September 2017, Pars led the league after six rounds following their win against Esteghlal.

 Supporters

-Pars Junubi Jam is the highest supported team in Jam County.
-Many workers from the Pars Special Energy Economic Zone are supporting the club.

 Stadium

 The home venue of Pars Junubi Jam is the Shohada Stadium in Jam, Bushehr, Iran with a 10,000 seating capacity.
 It is owned by the PSEEZ (Pars Special Energy Economic Zone).

 Season-by-Season

 The table below shows the achievements of the club in various competitions.